devgioele/modern-typescript-action/README.md

 If using **act**, you can enable it by passing the flag `--verbose`.
 _Note: This does not currently work.
 Follow [the related GitHub issue](https://github.com/nektos/act/issues/1006)._

+## Using secrets locally

+The `.secrets` file is a [.env](https://www.dotenv.org/env) file placed in the root directory that is used to pass secrets to the GitHub Action while running it locally with act.